-Policy ECP3 Use of former Minerals Extraction and Manufacturing Sites
+Policy ECP2 Use of former Minerals Extraction and Manufacturing Sites

-- 1. Proposals for sports, leisure, and/or small scale recreational development, whether outdoor or water-based, will not be supported on former mineral extraction sites that lie within the Cotswold Water Park unless the proposals: - a. protect and enhance biodiversity; - b. strengthen the Cotswold Water Park's landscape character and reinforce its sense of place; - c. enhance public accessibility and enjoyment of the lakes and countryside; - do not adversely affect the measures put in place as part of the approved restoration and aftercare scheme(s) associated with former mineral extraction; - e. satisfactorily mitigate potential unacceptable adverse impacts on residential amenity; and - f. maintain the character of settlements and their settings. - 2.
-Proposals for the development of holiday homes on former mineral extraction sites will not be supported.
+Proposals for sports, leisure, and/or small scale recreational development on former minerals extraction sites within the Cotswold Water Park will be supported where they:

+- a. protect and enhance biodiversity; - b. strengthen the Cotswold Water Park's landscape character and reinforce its sense of place; - c. enhance public accessibility and enjoyment of the lakes and countryside; - do not adversely affect the measures put in place as part of the approved restoration and aftercare scheme(s) associated with former mineral extraction; - e. satisfactorily mitigate potential unacceptable adverse impacts on residential amenity; and - f. maintain the character of settlements and their settings.